-From 13 January 2018 retailers and traders are no longer allowed to charge you for using your credit or debit card when making a purchase.
+Retailers and traders not allowed to charge you a surcharge for using your credit or debit card when making a purchase.

 It is worth noting that the Regulations do not apply to public bodies carrying out public functions.